-Semester III Paper XII
+Semester III

-Course Title - Indian Writing In English (A)
+Paper XII Course Title - Indian Writing In English (A) Max.
+Marks: 100 Credits: 04 Total Lecture: 60

-- 1. To acquaint the students with major trends in Indian Writing In English - 2.
-To enable students to read and appreciate poems written in English. - 3.
-To cultivate among students a sense of understanding in order to make them better human beings by the exposure to literature. - 4.
-To sensitize students for the thorough understanding of the implicit and explicit meaning of the poem. - 5.
-To improve the literary and critical competence of the students. - 6.
-To improve the linguistic competence along with the literary and critical competence of the students
+- 1) To acquaint the students with major trends in Indian Writing In English - 2) To enable students to read and appreciate poems written in English. - 3) To cultivate among students a sense of understanding in order to make them better human beings by the exposure to literature. - 4) To sensitize students for the thorough understanding of the implicit and explicit meaning of the poem.

-- 1 The students will understand the major trends in Indian Poetry through detailed study of prescribed poetical works of Indian poets. - 2.
-The students will read and critically appreciated the poems with poetical stanzas forms - 3.
-By doing the study of poetry, the students will acquaint with the society and become human beings by the exposure to literature. - 4.
-The students thoroughly understand the meaning of the prescribed poems. - 5.
-The students will improve the literary and critical competence by doing the study of poetry. - 6.
-The students will improve the linguistic competence.
+- 1) The students will understand the major trends in Indian Poetry through detailed study of prescribedpoetical works of Indian poets. - 2) The students will read and critically appreciated the poems with poetical stanzas forms - 3) By doing the study of poetry, the students will acquaint with the society and become human beingsby the exposure to literature. - 4) The students thoroughly understand the meaning of the prescribed poems.